holiman/sshtest/README.md

 #### Background

-Have you noticed that when you ssh into a server, you only have to enter the key passphrase for the key that is actually configured on that server?
+Have you noticed that when you ssh into a server, you  have to enter the key passphrase _only_ for the key that is actually configured on that server, but not other keys?

+This is possible because the client sends over a selection of keys (pubkeys), and the server informs the client which keys are acceptable.
+In consequence, it is possible to, given an ssh public key, figure out if the key is configured for access to the server.

-This repo is made as a little investigation into how ssh works.
-I was trying to see if it is possible to figure out if a given public key can log in to a given ssh server.
+This repo is made as a little investigation into how this works.
 I did not find any existing easy way to do it via the standard linux `ssh` binary, so I instead implemented it in golang.

 This repo is, essentially, a copy-pasta of the golang `x/crypto/ssh` package, with a lot of internals